MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/availability-performance/node-not-ready-basic-troubleshooting.md

 ## More information

-- For troubleshooting steps for Node Not Ready, see [Troubleshoot a change in a healthy node to Not Ready status](node-not-ready-after-being-healthy.md).
+To troubleshoot the node `Not Ready` status, see [Troubleshoot a change in a healthy node to Not Ready status](node-not-ready-after-being-healthy.md).

 [!INCLUDE [Third-party disclaimer](../../../includes/third-party-contact-disclaimer.md)]